Renans0ares/Renans0ares/README.md

 - ❓ Ask about anything you want.

-- ⚡ Fun fact: There is a world in which I am better than the fallen.
+- ⚡ Fun fact: There is a world in which I am better than the Fallen.

 <br/>